-06.0 Coordination with Agreement States and Other Regions.
+06.07 Coordination with Agreement States and Other Regions.

 When licensed activities cross jurisdictions or the demonstration of compliance with portions of the security requirements must be made outside of the licensed facility, regional management will coordinate with the other Region or Agreement State to ensure that each regulatory authority is aware of inspection effort, scope, and results.
 When a licensee has licenses issued by multiple jurisdictions or the inspection being performed is the result of a notification of reciprocity, regional management will, when possible, coordinate joint inspections of security requirements with other jurisdictions.
 The scope and scheduling of reciprocity inspections and inspections of temporary job sites or field offices should be consistent with IMC 2800 and IMC 1220.
 In most inspections of temporary job sites or field offices, not all licensee implementation of security requirements can be inspected at these facilities, such as in the case of trustworthiness determinations that have been performed by the human resources division of the corporation that is located in another jurisdiction.
 The inspection record or report should reflect that such elements were deferred to the appropriate jurisdiction.
-A record documenting the inspection findings from the other Region or Agreement State should be requested and maintain with other records of the licensee’s inspection, when possible.
+A record documenting the inspection findings from the other Region or Agreement State should be requested and maintained with other records of the licensee’s inspection, when possible.

 2800-07 SPECIAL INSPECTION ACTIVITIES